SoftCircuits/CsvParser/ReadMe.md

 ## Overview

-CsvParser is a .NET library that makes it easy to work with comma-separated-values (CSV) files.
-It includes basic classes to read and write CSV columns and also higher level classes that can automatically map data between columns and class members.
+CsvParser is a .NET library that makes it easy to work with comma-separated-values (CSV) files (or files with other delimiters).
+It includes basic classes to read and write CSV columns, and also higher level classes that can automatically map your class properties to CSV columns.
 The library correctly handles column values that contain embedded commas, quotes or other special characters.
 It even supports column values that span multiple lines.
+CsvParser is very efficient and is designed to handle large data files without loading everything into memory.

-In addition, there are a number of option settings.
-For example, you can change the column delimiter to another character.
-Additional options include changing the quote character and how blank lines are handled.
+In addition, the library's behavior can be customized.
+For example, you can change the column delimiter to another character (like the tab character, for example), change the quote character, customize how blank lines are handled, etc.

 ## CsvWriter and CsvReader Classes

 These classes provide the simplest way to read and write CSV files.
 The example below writes several rows of data to a CSV file and then reads it back.
-Note that the `CsvWriter.WriteRow()` method is overloaded to also accept `string[]` and `IEnumerable<string>`.
+Note that the `CsvWriter.WriteRow()` method is overloaded to also accept a `string[]` or `IEnumerable<string>` argument.

 ```cs
 // Write some data to disk